On the singularity structure of a discrete modified-Korteweg-deVries equation

 The most interesting singularities however are those of the third type, the existence of which was completely unexpected.
 These singularities consist of horizontal (or vertical) strips, single or multiple, in which the product of two vertically (horizontally) adjacent values is 1 (or $-1$).
 The particularity of this third type of singularity is that it can interact with singularities of all the other types, leading to very rich singular behaviour for the d-KdV equation.
 We decided to introduce a new name for this type of singularity, opting for the term `taishi', inspired by the Japanese word for `band'.

 In view of these results the question that of course immediately arises is whether these taishi are an anomaly.
 Is their existence specific to the d-KdV equation or, might they be a feature that one should expect from other integrable lattice equations as well?
 It was thus natural to focus on the best candidate to study this problem, given its affinity to KdV: its modified counterpart.
 For our study we chose a particular discrete form of the modified KdV equation, first proposed by Levi and Yamilov [\levi].
 The main advantage of this choice was the fact that the existence of the taishi could be assessed at a glance, given the form of the equation.
 It thus turned out that this d-mKdV indeed possesses the same type of singularities as the d-KdV equation (with the exception of the infinite lines of zeros flanked by infinite lines of infinities which do not exist in the d-mKdV case).
 Moreover, the taishi still interact with the other types of singularities, in ways reminiscent of the d-KdV case.
 However, `reminiscent' does not mean `identical' and several key aspects of the interactions for the d-mKdV singularities differ from those for the d-KdV equation.
-In particular, the symbolic dynamics that describes the interaction of a set of taishi with an inifinite line of singular values turns out to be simpler than for the d-KdV equation.
+In particular, the symbolic representation of the dynamics that describes the interaction of a set of taishi with an inifinite line of singular values turns out to be simpler than for the d-KdV equation.

-As explained in section 4, the symbolic dynamics that describes the interaction of a (finite) set of taishi with an infinite line of singular values $\pm1/k$ with weight $q$, is in fact equivalent to $q$ time steps in a Box\&Ball system with carrier [\tamatsu], with infinite capacity for the boxes (the number of balls in which represent the weigths of the taishi) and with a carrier that can only carry 1 ball.
+As explained in section 4, the symbolic representation of the interaction of a (finite) set of taishi with an infinite line of singular values $\pm1/k$ with weight $q$, is in fact equivalent to $q$ time steps in a Box\&Ball system with carrier [\tamatsu], with infinite capacity for the boxes (the number of balls in which represent the weigths of the taishi) and with a carrier that can only carry 1 ball.
 This particular system is the special case $L=+\infty$, $M=1$ of the system